-Action # Title Description Total Funds Contributi ng 1 Institute and revise strategies to maintain high attendance and scholar engagement Continue to communicate with families regarding the importance of regular attendance (i.e., newsletters, Class Dojo).
-Continue to communicate with staff/teachers regarding attendance (schoolwide and individual students).
+Action # Title Description Total Funds Contributin g 1 Institute and revise strategies to maintain high attendance and scholar engagement Continue to communicate with families regarding the importance of regular attendance (i.e., newsletters).
+Continue to communicate with staff/teachers regarding attendance (schoolwide and individual scholars).
 Send out truancy letters and hold family meetings as necessary.
-Create a system to track, monitor and communicate with families who are or at-risk of becoming chronically absent.
-Work with the special education team as well as general education on this system.
-This includes personal calls when scholars are at risk of becoming, or are, chronically absent.
-Increase systems of support throughout the campus to affect student behavior: TAs, deans/monitors, staff, teachers Provide bus passes and supports for families with transportation issues.
-Continue to track and report student progress more often during the school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual student review as necessary.
-Gather and evaluate best practices (i.e., CDE series on attendance) \$103,480 LCFF Ŷ 2 Celebration and recognition for positive attendance Hold regular Culture Cups.
-Tie attendance to other incentives (i.e., honor roll and other scholar rewards).
-3 Addressing the needs of homeless scholars Identify and train a homeless liaison to carry out requirements to address the needs of homeless scholars.
-Offer support for homeless scholars to ensure they can attend school regularly (i.e., uniform assistance, bus passes). \$1,000 Title I \$13,196 LCFF Y
+Make personal calls when scholars are at risk of becoming, or are, chronically absent.
+Provide bus passes and supports for families with transportation issues.
+Continue to track and report scholar progress more often during the school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual scholar review as necessary.
+Employ two full-time student services coordinators to focus on scholars who are, or at risk of becoming, chronically absent. \$48,000 LCFF Y 2 Addressing the needs of homeless scholars , 1 \$1,000 Title I \$18,926 LCFF Y